syl20bnr/spacemacs/README.md

 ```

 **Notes:**

-After completing the Spacemacs [install process](#install), then it's also
-recommended to add the [osx layer][] to your [dotfile][].
-Installation
+It's also recommended to add the [osx layer][] to your [dotfile][] after
+completing the Spacemacs [install process](#install).
+Instructions on how to do
-instructions are available in the documentation for the [osx layer][].
+so are available in the documentation for the [osx layer][].

-Depending on the installed version of GnuTLS securely installing emacs
+Depending on the installed version of GnuTLS, securely installing emacs packages
-packages may fail.
-In this case it is possible to install using
+may fail.
+In this case it is possible to install using `emacs --insecure`.
-`emacs --insecure`.
-However be aware that this means your packages will
+However, be aware that this means your packages will be transferred using http,
-be transferred using http, use at your own risk.
+use at your own risk.

-You might also have some issues when doing some search on your projects, you
+You may also have some issues when searching for your projects.
+It is
-probably want to install GNU [ripgrep](https://formulae.brew.sh/formula/ripgrep)
+recommended to install the GNU [ripgrep][ripgrep-homebrew] through homebrew:
-through homebrew:

 ```shell
 brew install ripgrep
 ```

 ### Windows
-Download the official 64-bit (x86_64) stable builds from the [GNU FTP][emacs-for-windows].
+Download the official 64-bit (x86_64) stable builds from the [GNU
+FTP][emacs-for-windows].

-You'll also need `gzip` and put it in your path, to download it go to the
+You'll also need `gzip` and put it in your path.
+Download it from the [GNUWin32
-[GNUWin32 project page][gzip-for-windows]
+project page][gzip-for-windows]

 #### Install Spacemacs in Windows
-By default Emacs looks for the `.emacs.d` directory in:
+By default, Emacs looks for the `.emacs.d` directory in:
 `C:\Users\<username>\AppData\Roaming`

 * Clone Spacemacs to the Roaming directory: